 In addition to her clinical practice, Ms. Litner is a pursuing a doctorate degree in human sexuality studies at Widener University with emphasis in human sexuality education.
 Additionally, Ms. Litner is an adjunct professor at Adler University in the Department of Couple and Family Therapy where she teaches masters and doctoral students.
-Ms. Litner offers trainings in the Chicagoland area on various sexuality-related topics such as Safer Sex and Hookup Culture, Millennial Romance and Relationships, and Parenting and Sexuality.
+Ms. Litner offers trainings in the Chicagoland area on various sexuality-related topics such as Keeping the Flame Alive in Long Term Relationships, Female Sexual Empowerment, Millennial Romance, and Parenting and Sexuality.
 Ms. Litner empowers individuals to make healthy choices about sexuality by providing them with accurate sexual health information.

 Before establishing Embrace Sexual Wellness, LLC., Ms. Litner worked as an associate therapist in private practice specializing in the treatment of sexual concerns.
 Prior to becoming a psychotherapist and sexuality educator, Ms. Litner worked as a Certified Peer Health Educator where she organized and lead programs on Mental Health, Nutrition, Safer Sex, and Stress Management at a university wellness center.
 In addition to her role as an educator, Ms. Litner was trained as a post-test counselor, administering free HIV testing and family planning counseling to university students on a weekly basis.
 Ms. Litner also completed an internship in Global Education and Civic Engagement where she educated residents about safer sex practices and prevention of HIV in at-risk communities near Cape Town, South Africa.